mrphysics-bonn/python-ismrmrd-reco/README.md

 In this quick start, Cartesian and spiral sequences are created with PyPulseq.
 The raw data collected with this sequence, is reconstructed and images are displayed.
 A Python and a Docker installation are required.
 Information on how to install Docker can be found below.

+Install dependencies:
+1. Dependencies for sequence creation are defined in "seqdev.yml".
+Run `conda env create -f seqdev.yml` to install a new Python environment.
+2. Dependencies for reconstruction are defined in "ismrmrd_client.yml".
+Run `conda env create -f ismrmrd_client.yml` to install the environment or run `conda env update -f ismrmrd_client.yml -n seqdev` to add the reconstruction dependencies to the "seqdev" environment.

 Creating a sequence:
-1. Install the necessary dependencies by running `conda env create -f seqdev.yml`, which will create a new Python environment.
-Activate the environment with `conda activate seqdev`.
+1. Activate the Python environment with `conda activate seqdev`.
 2. Run the Python scripts with `python write_spiral.py` or `python write_cartesian.py` in the directory "example_sequences/pypulseq".
 At the top of both scripts, protocol parameters and the sequence filename can be changed.
 3. A Pulseq file (.seq) is created in the same directory and an ISMRMRD metadata file (.h5) is created in the folder "dependency/metadata".
 This metadata file is important for the reconstruction, as raw data obtained from Pulseq sequences does not contain any information, on how the kspace was acquired.